 Paul writes, “…let no man judge you in eating or in drinking.”
-Does that mean that our sometimes confusing Paul is teaching that God’s dietary law is done away with?
-No!
-Of course not.
-In verse 2:20, Paul refers to these as rudiments of the world (KJV), and in verse 22 he describes them as the doctrines of men!
-Neither here, nor anywhere else in the New Testament, does Paul teach against God’s Torah.
+Does that mean that our sometimes confusing Paul was teaching God’s dietary law has been done away with?
+No. In verse 2:20, Paul refers to these as rudiments of the world (KJV), and in verse 22 he describes them as the doctrines of men.
+Paul was not there, nor anywhere else in the New Testament, teaching against God’s dietary laws.

 What about Romans 14:1-3?

 And receive the one who is weak in the faith, not to judgments of your thoughts.
 One indeed believes he can eat all things, but being weak, another eats only vegetables.
-When Paul says one believes he can eat all things, he does not mean meats God declares not to be food in Leviticus 11.
-Paul is contrasting those who eat everything God has declared food with those who eat only vegetables.
+When Paul says one believes he can eat all things, he does not mean meats which God has determined are not food in Leviticus 11.
+He is simply contrasting those who eat all the things God has declared as food to those who only eat vegetables.